-This distillate water contains small quantities of essential oil plus many of the water-soluble (hydrophilic) parts of the plant and is a completely separate, safe, and effective product than essential oils with their own unique therapeutic and cosmetic benefits.
+This distillate water contains small quantities of essential oil plus many of the water-soluble (hydrophilic) parts of the plant and is a completely separate, safe, and effective product from essential oils with their own unique therapeutic and cosmetic benefits.

 For the best quality hydrosol, you should buy a product that was distilled specifically for the hydrosol, not as a by-product.
 You’ll purchase waters that are superior in both aroma and therapeutic benefits.

 Unlike essential oils that need to be diluted prior to topical use, hydrosols are so gentle that they can generally be used directly on the skin without further dilution.